What is Leadership?

-This blog was created with the purpose to write about my thoughts in relation to the chapters of A Systems Approach to Small Group Interactions, which was the textbook used for my Small Group Communication class.
+This blog series was created with the purpose to write about my opinions and interpretations of material within the chapters of A Systems Approach to Small Group Interactions, which was the textbook used for my Small Group Communication class.
 From one chapter to the next I feel as though I was able to connect the dots more and more to my own life experiences with groups and interactions that I’ve encountered with individuals both present and past.

 In A Systems Approach to Small Group Communication, Chapter 8 is about consequences and finding solutions to our problems.
 I’d like to start my apologizing to my audience of followers in that this blog post is a day or two late.
 It’s been a rough week where I have been getting slammed with one problem after a next.
 My hands are shaking as I type this because I’m on the verge of a breakdown.
 I am at a point in my college career where I am finally taking classes in my major and doing what I thought I love just to realize that I’ve spend time here and I’m not sure if I even want to continue forward.
 I’m a semester behind and I don’t even care about graduating anymore.
 I never wanted to go to college anyway.
 So reading Chapter 8 last week on Thursday night made me realize that I might need to take some time off.
 Here is why.